To receive additional information about this program and speak with a member of our team, complete the form.

 After the proposal receives committee approval, the Ph.D. candidate will execute the research in line with the approved plan detailed in the proposal.
 Throughout the process, the Ph.D. candidate will work closely with his/her adviser, as well as keep his/her dissertation committee apprised of the progress or setbacks.
 Upon completion of the research project, the Ph.D. candidate will put forth a final written report, i.e. dissertation, and defend his/her work to the dissertation committee, as well as the larger academic community.
 Once the dissertation receives unanimous committee approval, the Ph.D. candidate receives his/her doctorate degree.

-Full time students will receive a tuition waiver, as well as full financial support for four years.
-In turn for support, full time Ph.D. students will work as research assistants and teaching assistants.
+Full time students can apply to receive a tuition waiver and financial support for a determined number of years.
+In turn for support, full time Ph.D. students work as research assistants and teaching assistants.
 The financial support is conditional upon academic performance and TA/RA evaluations.
-Part time students do not receive tuition waivers or assistantships, but maybe eligible for research and teaching assistantships on a case by case basis.
+Part time students do not receive tuition waivers or assistantships, but may be eligible for research and teaching assistantships on a case by case basis.